How long does it take to complete a drywall job?

-There are seams showing because we finish the drywall according to the lighting conditions that exist the day(s) that we are working.
-After priming, if you see seams, give us a call and we will come back and fix them, which is something that separates us from our competition.
-The nice thing about using DiCarlo Construction Services for painting as well as drywall is that our painters can do the repairs themselves while they are on the job.
+Seams may be showing because we finish the drywall according to the lighting conditions that exist the day(s) that we are working.
+After priming, if you see seams, give us a call and we will come back and fix them which is something that separates us from our competition.

 Nail pops happen because the new framing in the room or house is going through temperature changes.
-Studies have shown that wood can move up to 15-20% during the different seasons of the year.
-That's why we recommend not to do custom color painting for at least a year after drywall installation.
+Studies have shown that wood can move up to 15%-20% during the different seasons of the year.
+That's why we recommend not to do custom color painting for at least a year after insulation.

-To repair the nail pop, bang the nail back in with the end of your spackle knife, and apply spackle over the area.
+To repair the nail pop, bang the nail back in with the end of the spackle knife, and apply spackle over the area.
 90% of nail pops shouldn't reappear but some may return.

-Spray foam insulation does cost more upfront, but in the long term you will make your money back with reduced heating and cooling costs.
-It's not a glamorous upgrade, but it is one of the the few upgrades that can save you money.
+Spray foam insulation does cost more up front, but in the long term you will make your money back with reduced heating and cooling costs.
+It's not a glamorous upgrade, but it is one of the few upgrades that can save you money.

 - It's impermeable to water which makes it best for crawl spaces and any wall assemblies below flood elevation.

-- At a thicknesses of greater than 2", its permeability rating drops below 1.0, making it a Class 2 vapor retarder.
+- At a thickness of greater than 2", its permeability rating drops below 1.0 making it a Class 2 vapor retarder.

-- It's air-impermeable, which not only seals framing cavities but eliminates the need for ventilation in certain attics and roof assemblies.
+- It's air permeable, which not only seals framing cavities but eliminates the need for ventilation in certain attics and roof assemblies.

-- It's much better suited for and more easily installed when insulating irregularly shaped cavities.
+- It's much better suited and more easily installed when insulating irregularly shaped cavities.